SmellySalami/test/# test.md

 Manitoba is bilingual province.

 **Acadians** French descendants who started settling in Maritime provinces **Quebecers** settlers from 1600s and 1700s that lives in Quebec.
-House of Commons 2006 nation within united Canada?. **Anglo-Quebecers**
+Quebecois: 2006 they're nation within canada **Anglo-Quebecers**: speaks english
 **English Canadians** English, Welsh, Scottish and Irish settlers from 1600s to 1900. pioneers?

 ## Diversity